SkylineCommunications/dataminer-docs-connectors/connector/doc/Peak_Communications_ISUxH_Series.md

 ## How to use

-The **General** page displays general infomation about unit and "Set Switch Position" option where user can perform switch position sets.
+The **General** page displays general information about the unit.
+With the **Set Switch Position** option, you can set the switch position.

-Unit type depends on where "01" is located in the unit name.
-If we have the case "ISUSH2101" it means that it is an input type, if the name is "ISUSH0121" then it is an output type.
-Depending on which type we have, we will also have a disabled opposite type for the set switch position.
+The unit type depends on where "01" is located in the unit name.
+"ISUSH2101" indicates an input type, while "ISUSH0121" indicates an output type.
+Depending on the type, the opposite type will be disabled for the Set Switch Position option.

-On the **Switch Labels** page, you can configure labels for all positions related to used switch unit.
+On the **Switch Labels** page, you can configure labels for all positions related to the used switch unit.